Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_connecting.md

 ##### Mode 1

 This is a probe with an analog output connected to the Z probe connector.
 The probe output must rise as it gets closer to the bed.
-If the probe output falls as it gets closer, invert the probe output by adding the I1 parameter in the M558 command.
+If the probe output falls as it gets closer, in firmware 1.16 to 2.x invert the probe output by adding the I1 parameter in the M558 command.
 The control signal is driven HIGH.

 ##### Mode 2

 This is a probe with an analog output that requires the Duet to provide modulation signal and demodulate the returned signal.
 The probe output rises as it gets closer to the bed.
-If the probe output falls as it gets closer, invert the probe output by adding the I1 parameter, in the M558 command.
+If the probe output falls as it gets closer, in firmware 1.16 to 2.x invert the probe output by adding the I1 parameter, in the M558 command.
 The Duet drives the control signal with a 250Hz square wave.
 The firmware extracts that part of the analog signal received on the IN pin that is in phase with the modulation.

 ##### Mode 3